biocorecrg/PhD_course_containers_2024/_sources/singularity.rst.txt

 Environment control
 *******************

-By default Singularity inherits a profile environment (e.g., PATH environment variable).
-This may be convenient in some circumstances, but it can also lead to unexpected problems when your own environment clashes with the default one from the image.
+By default, Singularity inherits a profile environment (e.g., PATH environment variable).
+This may be convenient in some circumstances, but it can also lead to unexpected problems when your environment clashes with the default one from the image.

 .. code-block:: console